JBranski/the-fullstack-guide/javascript/react/getting-started.md

-# Installing React using NPM
+# Getting Started with React and NPM

 *If you do not already have Node and NPM, (click here)[#] to learn how!*